Solar developer SunEdison in bankruptcy as aggressive growth plan unravels

 The case is in U.S. Bankruptcy Court, Southern District of New York, Case No: 16-10992

-(Additional reporting by Arathy S Nair in Bengaluru and Tracy Rucinski in Chicago; Editing by Jeffrey Benkoe, Nick Zieminski and Sue Horton)
+(Additional reporting by Arathy S Nair in Bengaluru and Tracy Rucinski in Chicago)